SamyPesse/betty/README.md

 A team member can also contact Betty to get access to th organization directory (by phone call or sms), example: just text Betty with: `What is Aaron's phone number?`.

+##### Let you manager everything from your browser

+Betty is providing a nice dashboard to manage calls, messages and voicemail.
+You can pass calls and send sms right from your browser.

 ### The Receptionists Team

 ![Team](https://github.com/SamyPesse/betty/blob/master/public/images/team.png?raw=true)